hypertrace/hypertrace-ui/README.md

 ### Tables

-Table is custom component in the hypertrace-ui.
+Table is a custom component in the hypertrace-ui.
 The following example shows how to add table inside another component.
 <br />
 Here is what table API Says: